 Do you think nightmares are caused by unresolved stress?

 I try my best to avoid nerve-racking situations, such as driving on the freeway during rush-hour or filling my calendar too tightly.
 But sometimes it’s not possible to escape.
 We or loved-ones grow ill, and the world seems to revolve faster than it used to.
-Science has proven anxiety and stress are bad for the health.
+Science has proven anxiety and stress are bad for health.
+So when there are stories about people trying alternative products (cannabis-related) like ones found on sites like www.canadacannabisdispensary.ca, in the hopes of managing stress better than before, it isn’t surprising.
+No one wants to be stressed, and if there are ways to relieve this, then why not at least try it out?

 Would you find comfort living at a slower pace like the Amish?
 Hold on, not even the Amish live without stress.
 They must deal with family members, obey church leaders and regulations called the Ordnung, inclement weather that affects crops and their ability to move about, for the most part in a horse-drawn buggy.
 Plus, choosing the right mate and deciding whether or not to join the Amish church, a lifetime commitment for both membership and marriage.
 How do you think they manage?